Portolan chart: Arab

 In addition there is a detailed description of a nautical Arab map of the Mediterranean in the Encyclopedia of the Egyptian Ibn Fadl Allah al-'Umari, written between 1330 and 1348.
 There are also descriptions limited to smaller geographic regions, in a work of Ibn Sa'id al Maghribi (13th century) and even in the work of Al-Idrisi (12th century).

 Theories of origin

 While the production dates of portolan charts are mainly clear and undisputed, the origin of the spatial data utilised in their creation remains scientifically unresolved, as no less accurate earlier mediaeval nautical charts have been uncovered, nor have late mediaeval cartographers documented precise information on how the data underlying their creations were initially observed.
-While there have been many hypotheses about their origin, including creation by neolithic, Greek, Roman, and Egyptian civilizations, scholarly consensus has coalesced around two.
-Still others have suggested that given the adornment and ownership records of many of the charts, they may not have even served a practical navigational role.
-However, there are two principal scholarly hypotheses concerning their origin: the mediaeval origins hypothesis and the pre-medieval origins hypothesis.
+There have been many hypotheses about their origin, including creation by neolithic, Greek, Roman, and Egyptian civilizations, and still others have suggested that given the adornment and ownership records of many of the charts, they may not have even served a practical navigational role.'
+However, there are two principal scholarly hypotheses concerning their origin that have emerged out of the many competing ideas, which can broadly be lumped into two categories: the mediaeval origins hypothesis and the pre-medieval origins hypothesis.